 Breastfeeding exclusively for the first six months has been shown to significantly lessen the risk and severity of food allergies in families with a strong history of them.
 It also reduces the risk of skin sensitivities, like eczema.

-Note: There are also new studies that suggest introducing allergenic foods as early as four months reduces your child’s risk of developing food allergies by up to 80 percent.
-Huh?
-What’s a mama to do?!
-I recommend trying a product called Ready, Set, Food!, which gives parents the option to add the most common allergenic foods (eggs, nuts, and milk) to breastmilk or formula in a safe and effective way, even if baby isn’t quite ready for solids.
+To further prevent allergies, studies suggest introducing allergenic foods as soon as baby is ready to try solids can reduce your child’s risk of developing food allergies by up to 80 percent.
+But since babies can’t exactly eat nuts or even peanut butter, I recommend trying a product called Ready, Set, Food!, which gives parents the option to add the most common allergenic foods (eggs, nuts, and milk) to breastmilk, formula, or puree in a safe and effective way.

 4. Higher IQ